emmahewson/mp2_travel_quiz/TESTING.md

 #### **Errors**

-There were 2 warnings, some occurring on multiple elements:
+On index.html there were 2 warnings, some occurring on multiple elements:

 <details><summary>Warning 1</summary>
 <img src="docs/testing/testing_waveval1.jpeg">